John H. Newton: World War II

-Newton then assumed command of Cruisers, Scouting Force with additional duty as Commander, Cruiser Division Four, consisted of twelve cruisers in three divisions, approximately fifteen destroyers and three aircraft squadrons assigned to his command.
+Newton then assumed command of Cruisers, Scouting Force with additional duty as commander, Cruiser Division Four, consisted of twelve cruisers in three divisions, approximately fifteen destroyers and three aircraft squadrons assigned to his command.
 In addition to the patrolling of the Pacific ocean, hed led his command to the visit of Australia and New Zealand.
 At the time of Japanese attack on Pearl Harbor on December 7, 1941, he led a carrier task force built around USS Lexington to deliver marine scout-bombers to Midway Island garrison.

-He was succeeded by Rear admiral Frank J. Fletcher in January 1942 and ordered back to the United States for new assignment.
-Newton was attached to the Office of the Chief of Naval Operations in Washington, D.C. and served as Admiral Ernest J. King's Sub-Chief of Naval Operations.
-While in this capacity, he was responsible for the planning and execution of war-time projects and received Legion of Merit for his service.
+He was succeeded by Rear Admiral Frank J. Fletcher in January 1942 and ordered back to the United States for new assignment.
+Newton was attached to the Office of the Chief of Naval Operations in Washington, D.C., and served as Admiral Ernest J. King's sub-chief of naval operations.
+While in this capacity, he was responsible for the planning and execution of wartime projects and received Legion of Merit for his service.

-Newton was promoted to the temporary rank of Vice admiral on October 19, 1943, and ordered back to the Pacific area for duty as Deputy Commander-in-Chief, Pacific Ocean Areas under his Naval Academy classmate, Chester Nimitz.
-He was stationed at Pearl Harbor and made several inspection trips to the combat areas including Tarawa in Gilbert Islands.
-Newton was appointed Commander, South Pacific Area in mid-June 1944 and held this assignment until the end of War.
+Newton was promoted to the temporary rank of vice admiral on October 19, 1943, and ordered back to the Pacific area for duty as deputy commander-in-chief, Pacific Ocean Areas under his Naval Academy classmate, Chester Nimitz.
+He was stationed at Pearl Harbor and made several inspection trips to the combat areas, including Tarawa in Gilbert Islands.
+Newton was appointed commander, South Pacific Area in mid-June 1944 and held this assignment until the end of War.

 While in this assignments, Newton was charged with the supervision of ships and bases engaged in combat operations or in the support of our progressive advances in the Pacific, he directed the staging of personnel and the repair, maintenance and replenishment of Fleet units while handling the detailed logistic problems in the preparation and execution of assault activities for major campaigns against the Japanese.
 He also supervised the construction and efficient maintenance of advance bases and airfields and contributed to the success of offensives in the Bismarck Archipelago and others.
 Newton was appointed Inspector General, Pacific Fleet in March 1945.

 Following the surrender of Japan, Newton became Deputy Commander-in-Chief, Pacific Fleet and Pacific Ocean Areas under Fleet admiral Chester Nimitz and held this assignment until November 1945.
 He was subsequently ordered back to the United States and attached for temporary duty to the Bureau of Naval Personnel.
 Newton retired from active duty on May 1, 1946, after 41 years of service and received Navy Distinguished Service Medal for his service with the Pacific Fleet.